hampel/job-runner-xenforo/README.md

  Debugging Jobs
  --------------

- v1.3 adds new debugging tools to help identify issues with Jobs and Cron tasks.
+There are debugging tools to help identify issues with Jobs and Cron tasks.

  To run in debug mode, first disable the Unix cron which runs jobs automatically and then use the verbosity options (Verbose: `-v`, Very verbose:`-vv` or Debug: `-vvv`) for the `hg:run-jobs` command to specify the level of output to